 A short drive just 20 miles north of downtown Phoenix, the award winning MIM is an amazing place where you could easily spend the whole day viewing over 7,000 instruments from various countries and cultures.
 As you tour, you get a headset and audio/ video that connects you wirelessly to whatever display you encounter to be able to see and hear the sounds of the instruments and observe them being played.
 In addition to the instruments, you will be able to see concert footage along with the clothing of renowned musicians and more.

 Visitors can observe how the instruments are preserved and restored at the Conservation Lab.
 And there is also an Experience Gallery where all guests are invited to play instruments from around the world.
 The museum also serves as a performance venue and books artists from around the world.
 There are also rooms divided by geographic region where you can find some unique collections.

-If you are looking for adventure and exploration all four seasons of the year, Flagstaff is a great place to visit.
+If you are looking for adventure and exploration all four seasons of the year, Flagstaff is a great place to visit and one of the best destinations in Arizona.
 A little over a two-hour drive time north from Phoenix and you are in the world’s largest Ponderosa Pine Forest at 7,000-feet of elevation.
 You can take advantage of the crisp mountain air all year long with the colors of fall, winter snow, blossoming spring and mild summers to pursue a wide variety of outdoor activities.